Four Books for Women: Women's education

 Ban Zhao's life story was more inspiring than her writing.
 She was a Han dynasty scholar who not only tutored an empress, but also completed an official history begun by her brother.
 Reformers in the 16th and 17th centuries often cited her to make the case for women's education.

 The Four Books explicitly argues for such education.
 "There were no wise and chaste women who were not created through education," as Domestic Lessons puts it.
 Regardless of content, the Four Books were designed to teach women to read, a controversial and progressive idea at the time.
 All four books were written by accomplished women, a point many editions underline by including biographical sketches and drawings of the authors in scholarly regalia.

 The "Four Books" of the title alludes to the Four Books of Neo-Confucianism compiled by Zhu Xi.
 This was a textbook used by those studying for the Imperial Examinations.
 Women's learning is thus promoted as a realm on the same level as men's learning.
-"The is no doubt that women read both the Four Books for Women and the Four Books they were not supposed to read," according to modern scholar Dorothy Ko.
+"There is no doubt that women read both the Four Books for Women and the Four Books they were not supposed to read," according to modern scholar Dorothy Ko.